silvestarDebiyski/cosmoswinAssignment/README.md

 # COSMOSWIN and BETFINAL APPS

 ## How to install and run the apps:
+        Firstly make sure you have, node version v20.13.1 and npm version 10.5.2 or higher, installed.
-        To install and run the apps just double click the run-dev.bat file inside this directory, but before that make sure you have the following ports free [3000, 3001, 4000] run-dev.bat runs npm install to install dependencies and npm run dev which starts the apps Betfinal, cosmoswin and a shared server that fetches the users or bonuses and updates the users
+        To install and run the apps just double click the run-dev.bat file inside this directory, but before that make sure you have the following ports free [3000, 3001, 4000] run-dev.bat runs npm install to install dependencies and npm run dev which starts the apps Betfinal, cosmoswin and a shared server that fetches users or bonuses and updates the users

         COSMOSWINASSIGNMENT/
             │